-This is a problem encountered also in the scalar case; the classical example is computing $\exp(-30)$ .
-In that case, we can avoid the issue by switching to the alternative formula $\exp(-30) = 1/\exp(30)$ , but in this matrix case there is not a simple solution.
+You may have seen in your undergraduate numerical analysis courses a similar example when computing the scalar exponential $\exp(-30)$ with its Taylor series.
+In that case, we can avoid the issue by switching to the alternative formula $\exp(-30) = 1/\exp(30)$ ; but in this matrix case there is not an equally simple fix.